 Address: Fleischmarkt 20, 1010 Wien, Austria

-Situated in Vienna’s historical Old City is Hotel Austria, a 3-star hotel with a charming, traditional vibe.
+Hotel Austria is situated in Vienna’s historic Old City, a 3-star hotel with a charming, traditional vibe.
 Steeped in history, this hotel is one accommodation with a story to tell.

-The first hotel that was built on this site was completely destroyed during World War II, and it was only during the 1950s that the nation’s namesake luxury lodging, Hotel Austria, took its place.
+The first hotel built on this site was destroyed during World War II, and only during the 1950s did the nation’s namesake luxury lodging, Hotel Austria, take its place.

-Its convenient location in the very heart of historic Vienna offers guests access to a plethora of major sights including St. Stephen’s Cathedral, Mozarthous, and St. Ruprecht’s Church which are all just a 10-minute walk away.
+Its convenient location in the heart of historic Vienna offers guests access to many major sights, including St. Stephen’s Cathedral, Mozarthous, and St. Ruprecht’s Church which are all just a 10-minute walk away.

-As part of Vienna’s entertainment district, you’ll find a variety of restaurants, bars, and clubs nearby.
+As part of Vienna’s entertainment district, you’ll find various restaurants, bars, and clubs nearby.
 Everything in the hotel exudes the Old Vienna aesthetic, from the patterned wallpapers to the Old World furnishing and crystal chandeliers.
-The hotel houses 46 rooms, all decorated traditionally with carpets, patterned drapes, and paneled beds.
+The hotel houses 46 rooms, traditionally decorated with carpets, patterned drapes, and paneled beds.

-While not all rooms are equipped with air-conditioners, most come with flat-screen TVs, radio-CD players, and free Wi-Fi.
+While not all rooms have air-conditioners, most come with flat-screen TVs, radio-CD players, and free Wi-Fi.
 Bathrooms are spacious and sport a modern style.

 See Related: Best Hotels in Salzburg, Austria